FDA Orders An Unprecedented Recall After Kratom Company Ignored Its Requests

 The FDA says six samples of the company's kratom products tested positive for salmonella, including two samples that were sold at a store called Torched Illusions in Tigard, Ore, and were collected by the Oregon Public Health Division.

-It's only the third time the FDA has invoked its mandatory recall authority — but the agency says it's also the first time it has had to order a mandatory recall because a company chose not to follow its order of a voluntary recall.
+It's only the third time the FDA has invoked its mandatory recall authority — but the agency says it's the first time it has had to order a mandatory recall because a company chose not to follow its order of a voluntary recall.

-According to the FDA, the recall dispute played out as it tried to shut down a multi-state outbreak of salmonella cases the FDA says have been linked to "numerous brands of kratom-containing products."
+According to the FDA, the recall dispute played out as it tried to shut down a multistate outbreak of salmonella cases the FDA says have been linked to "numerous brands of kratom-containing products."
 The strains of salmonella bacteria in Triangle's kratom products are different from the ones in that outbreak, the agency says.

 Describing the risk posed by the contaminated products, the FDA states: